Thoppil Bhasi: Personal life

 Thoppil Bhasi's wedding with Amminiamma, the niece of R. Shankaranarayanan Thampi– ex-Speaker of the Kerala Legislative Assembly was solemnised when he was on the run, a wanted man for the government.
 In a moving tribute, aptly titled My Comrade, Amminiamma, amongst other nuggets, shares her husband's principle of simplicity and frugality in every aspect of his life.
 She recalls Udaya studio's Kunchacko asking her to buy him a new shirt as he was fed up of seeing Thoppil Bhasi in the same shirt every time.
 Thoppil Bhasi seems to have famously remarked, "Chackochen, I have 8 shirts of the same colour and type, and all eight have the same 'beedi-burn' patch at the left side of my breast-pocket".
 He was the quintessential socialist, according to her.
 Thoppil Bhasi has 4 sons – Ajayan, Soman, Rajan and Suresh, and a daughter Mala.
-Ajayan went on direct the award-winning Malayalam film Perumthachan in 1991.
+Ajayan went on to direct the award-winning Malayalam film Perumthachan in 1991.